demisto/content/Packs/FeedThreatVault/Integrations/FeedThreatVault/README.md

 2. Check the integration's logs for any error messages.
 3. Ensure your network allows outbound connections to the PANW Threat Vault API endpoint.

-For more information on using this integration, please refer to the PANW Threat Vault documentation.
+For more information on using this integration, refer to the PANW Threat Vault documentation.